Board of Directors

 Scott received his B.S. from Virginia Polytechnic Institute and State University’s Pamplin College of Business.

-George Shaheen Member of the Compensation Committee, Nominating & Governance Committee
+George Shaheen Member of the Compensation Committee, Corporate Governance & Nominating Committee

 George T. Shaheen was appointed to the NetApp board in June 2004.
 Mr. Shaheen's distinguished career in the technology industry spans over 30 years, including CEO of Siebel Systems:, CEO and chairman of Webvan Group Inc.; CEO and Global Managing Partner of Andersen Consulting, which later became Accenture, from 1989 to 1999.
 He has served as an IT governor of the World Economic Forum.
 Shaheen currently serves on the boards of PRA International, Univita Health, 24/7 Customer, newScale and Voxify.
 He is a member of the Advisory Board of the Marcus & Millichap Company and the Strategic Board of Advisors for Genstar Capital.